mimifuwacc/rsc-boundary-marker/README.md

 ## Features

-- **Automatic Detection**: Automatically identifies Components with `'use client'` impoted and rendered in your React components
+- **Automatic Detection**: Automatically identifies Components with `'use client'` imported in your React components
 - **Visual Markers**: Shows clear visual indicators (`Client Component`) next to the Components with `'use client'`.

 ## How It Works